 How well you care for your teeth and gums reflects back into how well you feel overall.
 There’s a link between your overall health and your dental health, and not taking great care of the latter can increase your risk for conditions such as heart disease, respiratory problems and even dementia.

 That’s why it’s so important to take care of your teeth.

 Also, no need to brush your teeth vigorously.
 It’s not good for teeth or gums.
 Medium or firm toothbrushes may leave your teeth feeling cleaner however they can be abrasive.
 The harder the bristles are, the easier it is to brush too hard, leading to enamel loss and even receding gums.

-Twice a day brushing and flossing, should be followed by 30 seconds rinsing with an antimicrobial mouthwash which will kill more oral bacteria, helping to fight plaque.
+Twice a day, brushing and flossing should be followed by 30 seconds of rinsing with an antimicrobial mouthwash which will kill more oral bacteria, helping to fight plaque.

-Focus on eating a healthy diet that includes fruits, vegetables, grains, chicken and fish, as well as organic varieties of certain foods for protection against pesticides.
-Limit the consumption of soda as it could increase the risk for cavity.
+Focus on eating a healthy diet that includes fruits, vegetables, grains, chicken and fish, and organic varieties of certain foods for protection against pesticides.
+Limit the consumption of coke and red bull as it could increase the risk for cavity.

 Immediate brushing after consumption of such Foods and drinks, which are basically acidic foods, could soften the teeth enamel, making teeth more susceptible to decay over time.